JsBergbau/MiTemperature2/README.md

 d6 and 0b are unknown to me.
 Tell me if you know what these values mean.

 ### Troubleshooting
-Sometimes script immediately fails to connect and quits.
+Very seldom script fails to connect and tries to connect forever.
 Seems to be a problem with the bluetooth stack.
 To resolve:
 ```
 sudo hciconfig hci0 down
 sudo hciconfig hci0 up